HiramZ04/Logistics-Dashboard/README.md

 On the technical side, this project required significant data cleaning, dealing with incomplete/multi-source datasets, merging data, gathering information from APIs, and implementing incremental calls for automation.
 It also included building new metrics with integrity, sometimes deploying small apps to support reporting.

+This project is only for visualization no source code available and all data is self generated.
 ---

 ## 🚚 Inbound Shipments (Example Tab)